al-sapsan/al-sapsan/README.md

 - In June 2011, received higher education in "Traffic Organization and Safety," qualifying as "Engineer for organization and management in transport" (diploma ВСГ No. 5117339 dated June 30, 2011, registration number 614);
 - In April 2005, obtained permission for independent computer expertise (certificate No. 000595 dated April 19, 2005, issued by the Saratov Law Institute, registration number No. 665);
 - In March 1998, studied at the Saratov Law Institute, earning a higher legal education with a specialization in "Jurisprudence," specializing as "lawyer, forensic expert" (diploma ABC No. 0490344 dated July 28, 1998, registration number 1950).

-## Professional Skills and Knowledge:
-- ### In Specialization "Software Developer for Autonomous Unmanned Flying Drones":
-    - Structure, operation principles, and application issues of AUFDs;
-    - Development of mathematical flight models for AUFDs;
-    - Creation of AUFD control systems;
-    - Working with simulation modeling systems (ROS, Gazebo);
-    - Measurement error filtering and sensor integration;
-    - Development of AUFD navigation systems using technical vision;
-    - Working with distance measurement systems and environmental mapping;
-    - Route planning system development;
-    - Group flight control system development.
-- **In Forensic Specializations:**
-    - Forensic automotive examination;
-    - Forensic examination of video and audio recordings;
-    - Forensic examination of radio-electronic, electrical, and electromechanical devices;
-    - Forensic computer-technical examination.

 ## Professional Retraining:
 - ### Currently undergoing training at Skillbox online university for the profession “Software Developer for Autonomous Unmanned Flying Drones”